most aggressive dog breeds

 19. Siberian Husky

-Siberian Husky as the most aggressive dog breedsSiberian Huskies are one of the most popular dog breeds on the planet and many view them as gentle pets.
+Siberian Husky as the most aggressive dog breedsSiberian Huskies are one of the most popular dog breeds on the planet, and many view them as gentle pets.
 But experts say that they're one of the most aggressive dogs.

-A temperament of a Husky is very close to that of the wolf, which can make them unpredictable.
+The temperament of a Husky is very close to that of the wolf, which can make them unpredictable.

 Stubborn and dominant are two other characteristics this breed is known for.